AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 ## Client-side Collection {#cliendside-collection}

-### Real User Monitoring Service for AEM as a Cloud Service {#real-user-monitoring-service-for-aem-as-a-cloud-service}
+### Real Use Monitoring Service for AEM as a Cloud Service {#real-use-monitoring-service-for-aem-as-a-cloud-service}

 >[!INFO]
 >